Speaker asks Tunisian president for news of arrested Ennahda official | Politics

 Speaker asks Tunisian president for news of arrested Ennahda official

+The speaker of Tunisia's suspended parliament, Rached Ghannouchi, said he had asked President Kais Saied in a letter to reveal the whereabouts and condition of Ennahda party official Noureddine Bhairi, who was arrested on Friday.
+Members of the moderate Islamist party said Bhairi had been in poor health, and that they had received information that he had not been allowed to take his regular medication since his arrest.

-The speaker of Tunisia's suspended parliament, Rached Ghannouchi, said he had asked President Kais Saied to reveal the whereabouts and condition of Ennahda party official Noureddine Bhairi, who was arrested on Friday.
+The speaker of Tunisia's suspended parliament, Rached Ghannouchi, said he had asked President Kais Saied in a letter to reveal the whereabouts and condition of Ennahda party official Noureddine Bhairi, who was arrested on Friday.

+Members of the moderate Islamist party said Bhairi had been in poor health, and that they had received information that he had not been allowed to take his regular medication since his arrest.
+Pictures and videos published by Ennahda members and supporters on Facebook showed people gathering in front of the hospital in Bizerte, saying Bhairi had been taken there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)